pytorch/text/README.rst

 * `torchtext.data <#data>`_: Generic data loaders, abstractions, and iterators for text (including vocabulary and word vectors)
 * `torchtext.datasets <#datasets>`_: Pre-built loaders for common NLP datasets

-Please note that we are currently re-design the torchtext library.
-Several datasets have been written with the new abstract in `torchtext.experimental<https://github.com/pytorch/text/tree/master/torchtext/experimental>`_ folder.
-We also open an issue to discuss the new abstract and users are welcome to leave feedback `here<https://github.com/pytorch/text/issues/664>`_.
+Note: we are currently re-design the torchtext library.
+Several datasets have been written with the new abstract in `torchtext.experimental <https://github.com/pytorch/text/tree/master/torchtext/experimental>`_ folder.
+We also open an issue to discuss the new abstract, and users are welcome to leave feedback `here <https://github.com/pytorch/text/issues/664>`_.

 Installation